 Wondering what makes being employed with a long-term illness work is a common thought among line managers of such employees.
 Their employee may need to take significant time off for appointments, treatments and recovery.

-You may be the line manager of an employee who is living with a long-term condition or illness that requires some time off for the employee to recover to the point they can return to work.
-It is not easy having people on leave for such long periods of time and you are wondering how will you ensure their work is covered in their absence.
-You may be wondering what is the right thing to say and how best to handle the situation.
-Maybe you have spoken to other line managers but are not comfortable with their suggestions or think that something is missing.
+As a line manager, it’s not easy having people on leave for long periods of time and you wonder how will you ensure their work is covered in their absence.
+You may also be wondering what is the right thing to say and how best to handle the situation.
+Maybe you’ve spoken to other line managers but are not comfortable with their suggestions or think that something is missing.

 The hidden crisis of depression at work (published on 9 December 2014 by People Management, the UK’s Chartered Institute of Personnel & Development’s magazine for Human Resources and Learning & Development professionals)

 (Depression at work is just one example of the financial and non-financial costs of long-term illness to the individual, his/her employer, and the economy.)